-Knowing how to set priorities is key, and what is urgent needs attention before what sounds important, like thinking about what our purpose in life is.
+At the same time, you know how to set priorities, because what is urgent needs attention before what sounds important, like thinking about what is our purpose in life.
+This is an important skill in times when there seem to be more obligations and things we are expected to take care of, than hours in a day.